 It’s perfect for you if: you are doing safari in Yala and looking for a beautiful place to stay the night and chill.

-It’s not for you if: honestly, there aren’t terribly many hotels in Yala, and if you are looking for a tried and true place that is moderately priced, this is it.
+It’s not for you if: honestly, there aren’t terribly many hotels in Yala, and if you are looking for a tried-and-true place that is moderately priced, this is it.
 I can’t imagine who wouldn’t be comfortable here.
 Maybe if you are looking for a boutique hotel, then my next suggestion is better suited for you.

 Check the prices here.